D1nesh12/Car-Black-Box/README.md

 # Car-Black-Box
 This project implements a car black box system using the PIC18F4580 microcontroller.
-The black box is designed to record vehicle data such as speed, acceleration, GPS location, and detect accidents or collisions.
+The black box is designed to record vehicle data such as speed, acceleration, and detect accidents or collisions.

 ## Features
 Real-time data logging of vehicle parameters